mindis/snowplow.github.com/_posts/2013-09-11-reprocessing-bad-data-using-hive-the-json-serde-and-qubole.md

 <a name="processing-bad-rows-data-using-json-serde-hive-qubole"><h2>2.
 Processing the bad rows data using the JSON serde, Hive and Qubole</h2> </a>

 There are a couple of ways to process JSON data in Hive.
 For this tutorial, we're going to use Roberto Congiu's [Hive-JSON-Serde] [json-serde].
 This is our preferred method of working with JSONs in Hive, where your complete data set is stored as a series of JSONs.
-(When you have a single field in a table that is JSON formatted, we recommend using the `get_json_object` function to parse the JSON data.)
+(When you have a single JSON-formatted field in a regular Hive table, we recommend using the `get_json_object` UDF to parse the JSON data.)

-The Hive-JSON-serde is available as source files [on Github] [json-serde] that can be built using Maven.
+The Hive-JSON-serde is available [on Github] [json-serde] and can be built using Maven.
 If you prefer not to compile it for yourself, we have made a hosted version of the compiled JAR available [here] [json-serde-compiled-jar].
 Download it (or compile it from source if you prefer), and then upload it into your S3 account, in a bucket that is accessible to the AWS credentials you use to run Qubole.

 Now that we have placed the JSON serde in an S3 location that is accessible to us when we run Hive, we are in a position to fire up Qubole and start analyzing our bad rows data.
 Log into Qubole via the web UI to get started and open up the **Composer** window.
 (If you have not tried Qubole yet, we recommend you [read our guide to getting started with Qubole] [get-started-with-qubole].)